Gum Treatment for Gum Disease & Gingivitis

 Gum Disease & Gingivitis

-Gingivitis is a bacterial infection of the tissue in the mouth and potential precursor of gum disease.
+Gingivitis is a bacterial infection of the tissue in the mouth and a potential precursor of gum disease.
 Once gum disease sets in, the toxins produced by the bacteria damage the teeth’s connective tissue and bone, effectively destroying them and fostering tooth loss.

 We encourage that plaque and calculus (also known as tartar) should be removed through ultra-gentle professional cleanings, and sometimes, if it’s been a while since having your teeth cleaned, through the additional procedure of deep scaling and root planing.